 - Neurological impairment

 - Changes in personality

 - Motor control issues

 - Heart issues

 If you, or a loved one, suffer any of the above symptoms, it is essential to leave the area where the exposure occurred and obtain immediate medical attention.
 The length of your exposure and the level of your symptoms might cause permanent damage to your brain, heart, lungs or other vital organs.

 CO Brain Damage Lawsuit

-Rosenfeld Injury Lawyers are experienced with significant carbon monoxide injuries and can investigate potential claims for compensation by any individual suffering and injury caused by CO gas.
-Potential defendants in a carbon monoxide poisoning lawsuit might include property owners, landlords, builders, contractors, installers and service companies.
+Rosenfeld Injury Lawyers LLC are experienced with significant carbon monoxide injuries and can investigate potential claims for compensation by any individual suffering an injury caused by CO gas.
+Potential defendants in a carbon monoxide poisoning lawsuit might include property owners, landlords, builders, contractors, installers, and service companies.

 Our law firm at (888) 424-5757 offers a free case review to assess the merits and value of your claim.
-As personal injury legal specialist, our lawyers can build the case for liability by determining your level of exposure, the injuries you have endured, the responsibility of others at fault for your injuries and the amount of your damages and losses.
+As personal injury legal specialist, our lawyers can build the case for liability by determining your level of exposure, the injuries you have endured, the responsibility of others at fault for your injuries, damages and losses.